mrigankpawagi/HinglishEval/README.md

-# MultilingualBenchmarking
+# Multilingual Benchmarking
-Multilingual Benchmarking for LLM Code Generation
+Are our Large Language Models good at code-generation when prompted in native languages?